Courts of the Old Fae

 The Unseelie Court

-The Unseelie, or Dark, Court is populated by Fae who are extremely hostile to Humans, whom they hate.
-They are made up of individuals from the various courts, and any Fae may chose to leave their Court to join the Unseelie.
-They keep to themselves and live separate from any contact with other Fae except by official Court channels.
-They are also exacting when extracting punishment, and the other courts will send them those whose punishments they do not wish to carry out themselves, Human and Fae alike.
+The Unseelie, or Dark, Court is populated by Fae who revel in negative and dark aspects of existence, are extremely hostile to non-Fae, whom they hate.
+Any Fae may join the Dark Court, whether from another court or solitary Fae.
+They keep to themselves and live separately from any contact with other Fae except by official Court channels.
+Their natures become dark and they revel in things most others find dangerous and repulsive.
+They are also exacting and even over-zealous when extracting punishment, and the other courts will send them those whose punishments they do not wish to carry out themselves, Human and Fae alike.

 When Dark Fae venture into the Human Realm for purpose of hurting and causing suffering to Humans, they are for the most part left unchecked by the other Courts.

 The Animal Court

 The Animal Court works intensely with animals both magical and not as they are gifted.
 In the Human Realm, this work focuses on protecting animals from harm caused by both Humans and natural disasters.
 They do not interfere in the prey/hunter relationships between animals themselves.
 When working with magical creatures, they often act as emissaries or work to help them in certain goals if they are sapient.
 Although usually very busy, the do meet as a Court quarterly for assignments and revelries.

 Solstice is the most important day of the Winter (moon) and Summer (sun) Courts, respectively.
 The Court will collect the special light of the moon or sun on that day, and celebrate with ceremonies, rades, and feasting with music, dance, and other such frivolities.
 Fae wear their best raiment and most often commission new finery for these occasions.
 The Winter Court is also responsible for collecting the light of full moons.